Kingxukai/linux/Documentation/arch/powerpc/firmware-assisted-dump.rst

  /sys/firmware/opal/mpipl/release_core

     This file is available only on OPAL based machines when FADump is active during capture kernel.
-This is used to release the memory used by the kernel to export /sys/firmware/opal/mpipl/core file.
+This is used to release the woke memory used by the woke kernel to export /sys/firmware/opal/mpipl/core file.
 To release this memory, echo '1' to it:

     echo 1  > /sys/firmware/opal/mpipl/release_core